Pioneer packs

 The pioneer packages are for those who want challenges and are either experienced in canoes or just want new and exciting experiences.

 In addition to the challenges, there are plenty of opportunities to enjoy the unique nature that Gudenåen and its surroundings offer.
-You'll fill your lungs with fresh air and can be sure that you'll feel a pleasant sense of tiredness in your body by the end of the day.
+You'll fill your lungs with fresh air and can be sure to have achieved a pleasant feeling of tiredness in your body by the end of the day.

-The pioneer packages span 2 - 3 - 4 or 5 days, and accommodation is in 4-person igloo tents at recommended campsites.
-The tent is handed out together with the canoe on the start day, and the tent is then yours to take home at the end of the trip.
+The pioneer packages span 2 - 3 - 4 or 5 days, and accommodation is in 4-person igloo tents on recommended campsites.
+The tent is handed out together with the canoe on the start day, and the tent is then your property and is taken home when the trip is over.

-Our recommendations of accommodations is exclusively at primitive campsites along the river, and you are responsible for pitching your tent every night.
-You'll need to pay for the primitive campsites, where it typically costs between DKK 40 and DKK 50 to spend the night - however, simple sites are free to stay overnight.
-You can find the prices for the individual tent pitches See here.
+Our accommodation recommendations are exclusively for primitive campsites along the river, and you are responsible for pitching your tent each night.
+You are responsible for paying for the primitive campsites, where it typically costs between DKK 40 and DKK 50 to spend the night - however, simple sites are free to stay overnight.
+You can see the prices for the individual campsites here.

 Pioneer package 2 days